PolymathicAI/PolymathicAI.github.io/_posts/2026-06-15-agent-rosetta.md

 ## **Why Environment Design Matters**
 <br>
 One of the things we found most interesting while creating Agent Rosetta is that model intelligence alone is not sufficient.
 Although frontier language models have encountered Rosetta documentation during training, they frequently struggle to generate valid Rosetta protocols when relying on prompting alone.
 In many cases, the problem was not scientific reasoning but software interaction: the model understood what it needed to accomplish but failed to express that goal in Rosetta’s specialized scripting language.
-We found that many of these failures stemmed not from incorrect scientific reasoning, but from difficulties of interacting with complex scientific software, an area that even scientists can find non-intuitive.

 To solve this problem, we built a structured environment that abstracts Rosetta’s complexity into higher-level actions and provides targeted feedback, transforming Rosetta from a difficult scripting language into a system that the agent could reliably use.
-Figure 2 compares the performance of various LLMs at generating valid RosettaScripts syntax with and without our simplified syntax.
+For example, Figure 2 compares the performance of various LLMs at generating semantically correct composition constraint blocks, fundamental for protein design in Rosetta ([docs](https://docs.rosettacommons.org/docs/latest/rosetta_basics/scoring/AACompositionEnergy)).
+Without our symplified syntax, LLMs fail at generating semantically correct constraints.

 <p align="center">
   <img src="/images/blog/agent-rosetta/aacomp-syntax.jpg" width="45%" /><br>
-  <em style="color:gray">Figure 2: Comparison of various LLMs at generating compositional constraint blocks (<a href="https://docs.rosettacommons.org/docs/latest/rosetta_basics/scoring/AACompositionEnergy">docs</a>) with and without our simplified syntax.</em>
+  <em style="color:gray">Figure 2: Comparison of various LLMs at generating semantically correct composition constraint blocks (<a href="https://docs.rosettacommons.org/docs/latest/rosetta_basics/scoring/AACompositionEnergy">docs</a>) with and without our simplified syntax.</em>
 </p>

 Agent Rosetta demonstrates that LLMs can perform competitive scientific design work when paired with a carefully engineered environment that converts complex scientific software into a sequence of interpretable observations, actions, and feedback loops, suggesting that environment design may be just as important as model intelligence for many scientific-agent applications.